nu7hatch/desantapp/README.md

 ## Design introduction

-_Airstrip_ is not a Rails app, it's an experiment with full stack, single page application in _Backbone.js_ managed by _Sinatra_ backend.
+_Desant_ is not a Rails app, it's an experiment with full stack, single page application in _Backbone.js_ managed by _Sinatra_ backend.
 Here's the directory structure explained: